kguralpdx/sql-challenge/README.md

 ## Overview

 Employee data from the 1980s and 1990s was stored in six CSV files.
 In order to analyse this data more easily, the data needed to be imported into tables in a *PostgreSQL* database.
-Through data engineering, tables were designed to hold the employee data in those six CSV files, a SQL database was created in *PostgreSQL* to house those tables and data, and then the data was imported for data analysis.
+Through data engineering, tables for that employee data were first designed using *GenMyModel to create the ERD and then scripted, a SQL database was created in *PostgreSQL* to house those tables and data, and then the data was imported for data analysis.

-Then as a bonus, the goal was to determine if the data is fake using a histogram and bar chart.
+Then as a bonus, the goal was to determine if the data was fake using a histogram and bar chart.

 ### Files